-- O Identify documents required on an annual basis to keep a corporation or LLC compliant and in good standing. - Define how dissolving an inactive business before a new year can relieve your clients of formation requirements that next year. - Outline the importance of properly protecting intellectual properties with a trademark, copyright, or patent. - O Recognize the steps needed to set up payroll taxes for entrepreneurs looking to hire their first employees in the new year.
+- Identify documents required on an annual basis to keep a Corporation or LLC compliant and in good standing. - Define how dissolving an inactive business can relieve your clients of future compliance requirements. - Outline the importance of properly protecting intellectual properties with a trademark, copyright, or patent. - Recognize the steps needed to set up payroll taxes for entrepreneurs looking to hire their employees.